Schefflera-Arboricola/Grocery-Store-Site/README.md

 ## About

 It's a multi-user e-commerce app to manage a grocery store, made using Flask framework and SQLite database.
-It can be used to search and query products and place orders by customers, manage product inventories and create/edit/delete different categories by the store manager(after the approval from the Admin), and manage deliveries by the delivery executive.
+It can be used to search and query products and place orders by customers, manage product inventories and create/edit/delete different categories by the store manager(after approval from the Admin), and manage deliveries by the delivery executive.
 The developer can use the CRUD APIs for products and categories using their private API keys.
 Each folder has a README.md file except static and templates folders.

 <br>